jduff/Pins/README.md

 # Pins
 Simple API for Auto Layout interfaces.
+Works with iOS and macOS.

 ## Setup